 - Temperance <> Gluttony

-On entering the confessional, greet the confessor, who may respond with words of welcoming.
-Then proceed with the following or similar words.
+On entering the confessional, greet the confessor letting him know of your presence if he has not welcomed you.
+Then proceed with the sign of the cross and the following or similar words.

 - Bless me father for I have sinned.